grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/azuread/index.md

 1. Navigate to the **App Registrations** page and select your application.
 1. Select **Token configuration**.
-1. Click **Add groups claim** and then select the relevant option for your use case (for example, **Security groups** and **Groups assigned to the application**).
+1. Click **Add groups claim** and select the relevant option for your use case (for example, **Security groups** and **Groups assigned to the application**).

 For more information, see [Configure groups optional claims](https://learn.microsoft.com/en-us/entra/identity-platform/optional-claims#configure-groups-optional-claims).

+{{% admonition type="note" %}}
-> If the user is a member of more than 200 groups, Azure AD does not emit the groups claim in the token and instead emits a group overage claim.
+If the user is a member of more than 200 groups, Azure AD does not emit the groups claim in the token and instead emits a group overage claim.
 To set up a group overage claim, see [Users with over 200 Group assignments](#users-with-over-200-group-assignments).
+{{% /admonition %}}

 #### Configure group membership claim in the manifest file